WillemToorenburgh/owi-ansible-test/README.md

 * `dashboards` - All steps that manage Grafana dashboards.
 Use when you're wanting to quickly update or modify them.
 * `configure` - All steps that configure systems and services.
 Helpful when modifying many configurations and variables at once.
 * `configure-(containers|prometheus|grafana)` - All steps that relate to configuring the named system.
 Helpful when you're making changes to a single service.
-* `docker-compose` - Just runs `docker compose`.
-Helpful if you're wanting to force the stack to restart, or take some other action.
 * `prometheus` - All tasks that have anything to do with Prometheus.
 * `grafana` - All tasks that have anything to do with Grafana.